Aoife Finnegan

 Aoife Finnegan is an Irish Sinn Féin politician, who has served as a Member of the Legislative Assembly (MLA) for Newry and Armagh since February 2025.

 She previously served as a councillor for the Slieve Gullion DEA on Newry, Mourne and Down District Council from 2020 to 2025.

 Career

 Finnegan has been a Sinn Féin activist since she was a teenager, and worked in Conor Murphy MLA’s constituency office for many years.

 In May 2020, Finnegan was co-opted onto Newry, Mourne and Down District Council to replace Terry Hearty as a Slieve Gullion councillor.
 She was re-elected in 2023 with the highest number of first preference votes in the Slieve Gullion DEA.

 In February 2025, Finnegan replaced Conor Murphy as a Member of the Legislative Assembly (MLA) for Newry and Armagh, after he was elected to the Seanad Éireann.
 She was unanimously endorsed by Sinn Féin members at a convention on 8 February.

 Personal life

-Finnegan is a Crossmaglen native, and she currently lives there with her husband and children.
+Finnegan is a Crossmaglen native, and she currently lives there.